The Saïd Foundation

 Overview

 The Saïd Foundation was established in 1982 by international businessman and philanthropist Wafic Saïd and his wife Rosemary, initially as the Karim Rida Saïd Foundation in memory of their son.
 The Foundation became a company limited by guarantee in 2008 and adopted its current name.
-With total income of £4.9 million and expenditure of £19.4 million in 2024, the Foundation operates five major programs: the Saïd Business School Programme (supporting Oxford's business school), Humanitarian Programme (partnering with international organizations), Scholarships Programme (700+ postgraduate scholarships for students from Syria, Jordan, Lebanon, and Palestine at UK universities), Amal (which became independent in 2020, funding Muslim arts and culture in the UK), and the Toucan Project.
+The Foundation operates five major programmes: the Saïd Business School Programme (supporting Oxford's business school), Humanitarian Programme (partnering with international organisations), Scholarships Programme (over 1,000 postgraduate scholarships for students from Syria, Jordan, Lebanon, and Palestine at UK universities and in the region), Amal (which became independent in 2020, funding Muslim arts and culture in the UK), and the Toucan Project.
 The Foundation's mission is to bring positive and lasting change to the lives of children, young people and the wider community, with particular focus on education as a transformative force.

 Funding Priorities